zhang-bei-hai-github/6th-generation-charger-user-manual/README.en.md

-l Replacement of DC Meter
+- Replacement of DC Meter

-1.40 communicate with CCM time out
+### communicate with CCM time out

-l Check CCM power supply
+- Check CCM power supply

-l Check and replace the network cable between the TCU and the CCM
+- Check and replace the network cable between the TCU and the CCM

-l Checking the parameters of the CCM
+- Checking the parameters of the CCM

 <table>
     <tr>